cap-js/docs/java/developing-applications/building.md

 #### Maintaining cds-dk

 1. package.json and npm ci
-If the CAP Java project maintains `@sap/cds-dk` as a devDependency in `package.json`, the version will also be maintained there.
+Newly created CAP Java project are maintaining `@sap/cds-dk` as a devDependency in `package.json`, the version will also be maintained there.
 If the version is updated, it's necessary to do an npm install from the command line to update `package-lock.json`.
 The `npm ci` will then install the updated version of `@sap/cds-dk`.

 2. Goal install-cdsdk
-By default, the goal `install-cdsdk` of the `cds-maven-plugin` skips the installation of the `@sap/cds-dk`, if the `@sap/cds-dk` is already installed.
+Older CAP Java might still using the goal `install-cdsdk` of the `cds-maven-plugin`.
+By default, the goal `install-cdsdk` skips the installation of the `@sap/cds-dk`, if the `@sap/cds-dk` is already installed.
 To update the `@sap/cds-dk` version in your application project do the following:

 1. Specify a newer version of `@sap/cds-dk` in your *pom.xml* file.